 Daily Vitamins You Need in Your 20s, 30s, and 40s

-- Multi-vitamins will help your overall body gain strength and resistance.
+- Multi-vitamins will help your body gain strength and resistance.

-- Additionally, your skin’s elasticity and tone, as well as healthy hair, are gained through vitamins A, D, and zinc.
+- You gain skin elasticity and tone, as well as healthy hair from vitamins A, D, and zinc.

-- As for your reproductive system, it needs vitamin E, folic acid, and iron in particular.
+- Your reproductive system needs vitamin E, folic acid, and iron.

-- What’s more, your immune system functions especially well thanks to vitamins B6 and B12.
+- Your immune system functions especially well.
+This is thanks to vitamins B6 and B12.

 Your ideal diet

-- During this time your body needs minerals and proteins for the development of muscle mass.
+- At this stage, your body needs minerals and proteins for the development of muscle mass.

-- And, it’s best to consume more vegetable oils and increase your intake of iron and vitamins B and C to strengthen your immune system.
+- It’s best to eat fats of vegetable origin and increase your consumption of iron, and vitamins B and C, with the aim of strengthening your immune system.

 - Your immune and nervous systems are optimized thanks to the B vitamins, vitamin C, and magnesium.

-- Additionally, your body’s healthy function is improved thanks to zinc, vitamin A, and iron, while phosphorus and calcium ensure that your cells are replenished and restored.
+- Your body’s healthy function is improved due to zinc, vitamin A, and iron.
+In addition, phosphorus and calcium ensure that your cells are replenished and restored.

 Your ideal diet

-So, if this happens to you, it’s time to take action and reduce the amount of food you eat as your metabolism slows down.
+At this stage in your life, you might start seeing a few extra pounds on the scales that gradually keep increasing.
+If this is happening to you, it’s time to take action and reduce the amount of food you eat as your metabolism starts to slow down.

-Overall, try to eat more healthy and natural foods.
-Opt for:
+Therefore, you must try to eat more healthy and natural foods.
+Choose:

-- Cereals at breakfast to provide your body with fiber
+- Cereals for breakfast to provide your body with fiber.

-Avoid processed foods and certain condiments that will only provide your body with empty calories.
+Avoid processed foods and certain condiments like sauces and fried foods.
+They only provide your body with empty calories.

 We recommend you read: Vegetables for weight loss

-- So, if you have low levels of energy, you could have anemia and need more iron.
+- If you have low levels of energy, you could be suffering from anemia and need more iron.

-- And, to protect your bones, be sure to take calcium and vitamin D.
+- To protect your bones, take calcium and vitamin D.

-- Also, if you’re experiencing anxiety, muscle aches, or cramping, you should up your intake of magnesium and potassium.
+- If you’re experiencing anxiety, muscle aches, or cramps, you should up your intake of magnesium and potassium.

-- Additionally, if you want the best protection from antioxidants, you’ll need vitamins A, C, D, and E.
+- If you want the best protection against cancer from antioxidants, you need vitamins A, C, D, and E.

 Your ideal diet

-At this stage your body will begin to experience some hormonal changes.
-The key to fighting possible shifts in your weight is antioxidants.
+At this stage, your body will begin to experience some hormonal changes.
+The key to fighting possible shifts in your weight comes from antioxidants.

-- Foods that are rich in antioxidants prevent the negative effects of free radicals.
-And these free radicals are the culprits of premature cellular aging.
+Foods that are rich in antioxidants prevent the negative effects of free radicals.
+These are the culprits of premature cellular aging.

-- So, make sure you get five servings of fruits and vegetables a day.
+- Make sure you get five servings of fruits and vegetables a day.
 For example, you could eat steamed or grilled fish, as well as nuts.

-- Lastly, you should also reduce your salt intake to avoid suffering from fluid retention, which will cause you to gain extra weight.
+- You should also reduce your salt intake to avoid suffering from fluid retention, as this causes you to gain extra weight.